kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 ## Project Setup

+## Rider

+How to use LaunchSettings in JetBrains Rider?

+Rider [launched support](https://blog.jetbrains.com/dotnet/2018/11/08/using-net-core-launchsettings-json-rundebug-apps-rider/) for LaunchSettings.json way back in November 2018.

 ## How to use Launch Settings from Dotnet CLI

 Technically the Dotnet CLI is not an IDE, so consider this a small bonus chapter.
 I am including the CLI since it also uses launch profiles when running locally.